Types of payroll systems: features, benefits, and challenges

 How does an EOR handle payroll for independent contractors?

 An EOR handles payroll for independent contractors by managing payments in their local currency, handling tax withholdings if required by law, and complying with contracts.
-It also processes invoices, files tax forms like W-9 and 1099-MISC, and provides administrative support by reducing risks and simplifying contractor payroll management for businesses.
+It processes invoices, files tax forms like W-9 and 1099-MISC, and provides administrative support that reduces risk and simplifies contractor payroll management for businesses.

 How does an EOR support payroll for global expansion?

 An EOR supports payroll for international expansion by managing employee payments in multiple countries, handling local tax deductions, and complying with labor laws.
-It processes payroll in different currencies, administers benefits, and reduces compliance risks.
-This allows businesses to expand quickly without setting up local entities or following complex regulations.
+It processes payroll in different currencies, administers benefits, and reduces compliance risks - allowing businesses to expand without setting up local entities or navigating complex regulations in each country.